echoedinvoker/python/day9/95-secret-auction/memo.md

 ![Alt flowchart](pic/07.jpg)

+- The hesitation is whether to split the "Ask if there are other buyers" and "Are there other buyers" into two units, if so "Clear console" can be put in front of the if logic unit, which is more in line with the actual program writing content and does not need to repeat it in the flowchart.

 ## **Google Survey**

 ### _do...while in Python_

 ![Alt google while do](pic/08.jpg)

+- After surveying, there is no do...while syntax in Python, but it can be simulated simply as above.

 ### _How to get the key with max value in dictionary_